-- Using the Reload Editor
+- Using the jCAPT Editor

 - " Other products available (e.g. LRN editor)

 - → Importing the resources

 - " Adding additional files/dependencies

 - → Creating the navigation structure

 - " Using drag&drop

 - " Adding/correcting the title

 - → Inserting the metadata

 - " Separate editing mode, providing the categories available

 - Some familiarity with the specification required!

 - → Preview of the result

 - Result:

 - Manifest according to the CPS standard

 - Next step: Conversion and/or packaging into a ZIP file

-- → Must be done manually or with the Offline Converter
+- → Preview functionality of jCAPT